robkinyon/dbix-class/docs/what_is_resultset.markdown

 the template receives an array of hashrefs containing the data of each artist.
 The template can no longer interact with the database, even by mistake.

-**NOTE**: This is also a performance boost.
+**NOTE**: HRI is also a performance boost.
 It's usually 1-2%, but sometimes significantly higher.
-So, you should not sprinkle HRI all over your codebase willy-nilly.
+But, you're left with just arrays and hashes.
+DBIx::Class is a *programmer performance* boost; don't be too quick to discard that.

 # Going beyond the search #